wiegerw/nerva/python/mlps/README.md

 limited to multilayer perceptrons.
 However, the approach can easily be generalized to more complex neural network architectures.

-## Documentation

-TODO

 ## Installation

-The code is available as the PyPI package [PACKAGE](https://pypi.org/project/CONEstrip/).
+The code is available as the PyPI package [PACKAGE](https://pypi.org/project/PACKAGE/).
 It can be installed using

 ```